Paranormal Investigation at the Hobart Convict Penitentiary

 - For Investigations to go ahead, a minimum of 4 participants is required.

 - Flat shoes are required due to uneven surfaces and several sets of narrow and steep stairs.

-- No persons, other than Hobart Paranormal Group, are to use any form of recording equipment, either via audio or film
+- No persons, other than Paranormal Convictions, are to use any form of recording equipment, either via audio or film

 - Refunds will only be provided if the tour doesn't go ahead.
 We will try to accommodate change of date whenever possible.